Matthew Semelsberger: Ultimate Fighting Championship

 Semelsberger was initially scheduled to make his promotional debut against Philip Rowe at UFC on ESPN: Munhoz vs. Edgar on August 22, 2020.
 However, Rowe pulled out of the bout citing a toe injury and was replaced by Carlton Minus.
 Despite knocking Minus down in the first round, Semelsberger won the fight via unanimous decision.

 Semelsberger made his sophomore appearance in the promotion against Jason Witt at UFC Fight Night: Edwards vs. Muhammad on March 14, 2021.
 He won the fight via first-minute knockout.
 This win earned him the Performance of the Night award.

 Semelsberger faced Khaos Williams on June 19, 2021 at UFC on ESPN: The Korean Zombie vs. Ige.
 He lost the bout via unanimous decision.

 Semelsberger faced Martin Sano Jr. on September 25, 2021 at UFC 266.
 He won the fight via knockout in round one.

 Semelsberger faced A.J.
 Fletcher on March 12, 2022 at UFC Fight Night 203.
 He won the back-and-forth fight by unanimous decision.

 Semelsberger faced Alex Morono on July 30, 2022 at UFC 277.
 He lost the fight by unanimous decision.

 Semelsberger faced Jake Matthews on December 17, 2022 at UFC Fight Night 216.
 He won the fight via unanimous decision.

+Semelsberger faced Jeremiah Wells on April 22, 2023 at UFC Fight Night 222.
+He lost the back-and-forth fight via split decision.

+Semelsberger was scheduled to meet Yohan Lainesse on July 29, 2023 at UFC 291.
+However, Lainesse was removed from the event for undisclosed reasons and he was replaced by Uroš Medić.
+Semelsberger lost the bout via TKO in round three after being dropped with a spinning backfist and then finished with ground and pound.

+Semelsberger faced Preston Parsons, replacing Bassil Hafez on January 13, 2024, at UFC Fight Night 234.
+He lost the fight by unanimous decision.

+Semelsberger faced Charles Radtke on November 9, 2024 at UFC Fight Night 247.
+He lost the fight by technical knockout early in the first round.

+On February 1, 2025, it was announced by Semelsberger that he was no longer part of the UFC roster.